irisfofs/jekyll-rp_logs/README.md

 * `strict_ooc` - true/false - If true, only lines beginning with `(` are considered OOC by default.
 * `merge_text_into_rp` - YAML list - A list of nicks whose clients split actions into normal text, like [IRCCloud did for a while](https://twitter.com/XiaguZ/status/590773722593763328).
 * `infer_char_tags` - true/false - If false, don't infer the characters in the RP by the nicks who do emotes.

+#### Formatting the logs
+All joins, parts, and quits are stripped, so you don't have to bother pulling those out.
+All lines that are emotes (`/me`) are RP, and all other lines are OOC by default.
+Consecutive posts from the same person with timestamps less than a few seconds apart are merged together.

+To flag an OOC line as RP, or vice versa, use

+* `!RP ` before the timestamp to manually flag the line as RP
+* `!OOC ` before the timestamp to manually flag the line as OOC

+To force a line to be merged, or prevent it from being merged, use

+* `!MERGE ` before the timestamp to force the line to be merged into the previous one, regardless of the time between them
+* `!SPLIT ` before the timestamp to force the line to be kept separate from the previous one, regardless of the time between them

+These flags can be combined.

 ### Building the site
 Run this command: